3loi/NaturalVoices/README.md

 # Running the pipeline
 The code used to generate the labels is located in [pipeline_code](https://github.com/3loi/NaturalVoices/blob/main/pipeline_code).
 There are three main steps we used to generate NaturalVoices.

+Before running the pipeline code, please update the [config.py](https://github.com/3loi/NaturalVoices/blob/main/pipeline_code/config.py) file with the correct pathways (output_path, vad_output_path, etc) for each output folder, as well as, the "auth_key" for pyannote/huggingface.

 1. Run the podcast level code
     - This includes models that predict on the whole audio files